Agent Skills for Large Language Models: Architecture, Acquisition, Security, and the Path Forward: Discussion

 The agent skills paradigm represents a shift from \textit{monolithic intelligence} to \textit{modular expertise}.
 This shift has practical consequences that extend beyond technical architecture.
 For organizations, skills offer a mechanism to encode institutional knowledge in a form that survives personnel turnover---a digital analogue of standard operating procedures.
 For the AI ecosystem, open skill standards create network effects: every skill contributed to the commons increases the value of the platform for all users.

 The security challenges, however, are real and urgent.
 The 26.1\% vulnerability rate found by Liu \etal{}~\cite{liu2026skillswild} is not merely a technical metric; it reflects the fundamental tension between openness and safety that has characterized every major software ecosystem from package managers to app stores.
 Our proposed Trust and Lifecycle Governance Framework (Figure~\ref{fig:trust}) offers a principled path forward by decoupling trust decisions from binary accept/reject into graduated tiers that align permissions with provenance and verification depth.
+It also highlights non-malicious failure modes: a benign skill can hallucinate outdated instructions, trigger a cascade of tool failures, deadlock when composed with another skill, or overgeneralize an approval into a broader permission boundary.
 The skill ecosystem is currently in its ``pre-governance'' phase, and the decisions made in the coming months about verification pipelines, permission models, and trust hierarchies will shape its trajectory for years.

 From a research perspective, the most promising directions lie at the intersection of skill acquisition and deployment.
 SAGE~\cite{wang2025sage} and SEAgent~\cite{sun2025seagent} demonstrate that agents can learn skills through experience, but these learned skills are model-internal---they cannot be inspected, shared, or governed in the way that human-authored SKILL.md files can.
 Bridging this gap---enabling agents to not only learn skills but externalize them as portable, auditable artifacts---would unify the acquisition and deployment paradigms.